 If the pressure drops, the interventionalist knows that residual stenosis occurs somewhere between the two pressure sensors.
 Philips SyncVision iFR Co-registration product maps the pressure readings onto angiograms, allowing interventionalists to see where in the artery the lesion is likely located.

-The iFR technology is already used in cath labs around the world to determine the severity of coronary of these restrictions.
+The iFR technology is already used in cath labs around the world to determine the severity of these coronary restrictions.
 Philips, which sponsored the study that demonstrated the extended value of iFR, has licensed this technology from the Imperial College.
-Philips looks at “the total procedure and how can we help to develop more integral solutions to address that specific patient in more effective way,” said van Meurs, who noted that the company focuses on the combination of imaging and intervention.
+Philips looks at “the total procedure and how we can help to develop more integral solutions to address that specific patient in a more effective way,” said van Meurs, who noted that the company focuses on the combination of imaging and intervention.